icidasset/icidasset/src/Writings/health-fitness.md

 ### Detailed information

-- If you are able to keep your strength level the same while cutting and you are losing body fat, that means you are doing good.
 - When you are moving, your brain suppresses the pain signals.
   That's why sometimes you feel more pain after waking up the next morning.
   Your body received the full load, because you stopped moving for that long.